-On August 6, 2013, members of Media Coalition filed an amicus brief asking the Supreme Court to grant certiorari in 677 New Loudon Corp. v.
-State of N.Y.
-Tax Appeals Tribunal and hear the case on the merits.
+Media Coalition submitted an amicus brief asking the Court to grant certiorari in 677 New Loudon Corporation v.
+New York Tax Appeals Tribunal.

-On July 5, 2013, 677 New Loudon Corporation filed a petition for certiorari that asked the Court to decide the critical question of whether a State may discriminate in taxation among First Amendment-protected materials based on the perceived value of their content.
+On July 5, 2013, New Loudon filed a petition for writ of certiorari .
+The petition asked the Court to decide whether a state may discriminate in taxation among First Amendment-protected materials, based on the perceived value of their content.

 On August 6, 2013, Media Coalition submitted an amicus brief , asking the Supreme Court to grant certiorari and hear the case on the merits.
 The amicus brief expressed concern that the New York Court of Appeals’ decision could allow the state to punish unpopular or disfavored speech by taxing it.
 “To avoid discriminatory taxes, [booksellers, librarians, video stores and publishers] should not have to consider whether state or local officials will think that what they publish, distribute and sell has cultural or artistic value.
 The First Amendment protects them from such a duty,” the brief said.